Personal Injury-TBI

 4. Prior Medical History

 Prior medical history of the plaintiff is critical.
 In most cases a prior history of injury to the brain may be a deficit as to proof.
 A prior history of concussion however is a known risk factor as to the present symptoms.
-In other words what that means is that a person with a prior history of a concussion is probably going to have a worse outcome than someone who has no such prior history.
+What that means is that a person with a prior history of a concussion is probably going to have a worse outcome than someone who has no such prior history.

 5.Personal Injury-TBI Proof